PreethamA/PreethamA/README.md

-- 👋 Hi, I’m @Preetham
+- 👋 Hi, I’m  Preetham
 - 👀 I’m Data and AI Enthusiast
 - 📫 How to reach me drop an email or message